kylenero99/2019-20-NBA-Analysis/README.md

 5. OutcomePredictor.ipynb: predicts the outcome of a game using position analysis

 Notes to self:
--Consider scraping data from https://www.basketball-reference.com/
+1. Consider scraping data from https://www.basketball-reference.com/